microsoft/promptflow/docs/how-to-guides/develop-a-tool/create-custom-llm-tool.md

 # Create Custom LLM Tool
 In this document, we will guide you through the process of developing a tool with `custom_llm` type which can connect to a customized large language model with prompt.

-Custom LLM is a large language model fine-tuned by yourself.
-If you find it has good performance and is useful, then you can follow this guidance to make it a tool so that it can be shared with other people to have more impact.
+A Custom LLM is a large language model fine-tuned by yourself.
+If you find it has good performance and is useful, then you can follow this guidance to make it a tool so that it can be shared with others to increase its impact.

 ## Prerequisites
 - Please ensure that your [Prompt flow for VS Code](https://marketplace.visualstudio.com/items?itemName=prompt-flow.prompt-flow) is updated to version 1.2.0 or later.